 Patients who eventually require permanent pacemaker implantation often present with symptoms of dizziness, lightheadedness, fatigue, syncope, or lack of exercise tolerance.
 Frequently, these symptoms arise from bradyarrhythmias and patients will have sinus node dysfunction or atrioventricular (AV) conduction defects.
 A thorough history to determine if these symptoms are related to bradycardia episodes is key, as well as a physical exam.
 In addition, an electrocardiogram or loop recorder monitor are important steps in o order to determine if permanent pacemaker insertion is indicated.

 Permanent pacemakers are most commonly placed via the transvenous route in a procedural suite or operating room.
-Patients are frequently sedated or under monitored anesthesia care (MAC) for placement of these devices.
+Patients are frequently sedated or under monitored anesthesia care (MAC) for the placement of these devices.
 For open epicardial placement by a cardiac surgeon, a patient will require general anesthesia.

 The American Society of Anesthesiologists released a practice advisory for the perioperative management of cardiac implantable electronic devices in 2011.
 A summary of the guidelines, which provide an outline of how to manage patients with ICDs undergoing surgical procedures, is listed below:

-Guidelines for proper follow up following pacemaker insertion are not clearly defined. there is a great variance in follow-up regarding pacemaker evaluation, battery status and stimulation and sensing thresholds.
+Guidelines for proper follow up following pacemaker insertion are not clearly defined. there is a great variance in follow-up regarding pacemaker evaluation, battery status, and stimulation and sensing thresholds.
 More important, studies show that reprogramming of pacemakers is often neglected in the long run, and thus the pacemaker visit may be redundant. (level III)

 Even though nurses do not insert pacemakers, they are vital for assessing the preoperative and postoperative status of patients undergoing pacemaker insertion.
 Advanced practice nurses now usually assess patients in preoperative clinics and play a vital role in educating the patient and family about pacemaker care and followup.
 Another key feature is the management of medications by the pharmacist in patients with pacemakers.
-Prior to surgery, the decision to stop anticoagulation and start beta blockers should always be made in consultation with a cardiologist.
-Only by stratifying risk in the preoperative period and medication reconciliation can one offer patients optimal care after a pacemaker insertion.
+Prior to surgery, the decision to stop anticoagulation and start beta-blockers should always be made in consultation with a cardiologist.
+Only by stratifying risk in the preoperative period and medication reconciliation can one offer patients optimal care after pacemaker insertion.

 The short come outcomes for pacemaker insertions are good, but the long-term outcomes vary on many factors.
 Mortality following pacemaker insertion varies from 1-4% and complications occur in 4-15% of patients.
 Variables which affect mortality and complications include the presence of renal failure, high NYHA class, low ejection fraction, low platelet count, stroke and body mass index.
-Given the high morbidity of pacemakers, an interprofessional team of healthcare workers that closely monitors the patient and makes timely referral may help mitigate the complications.
+Given the high morbidity of pacemakers, an interprofessional team of healthcare workers that closely monitors the patient and makes a timely referral may help mitigate the complications.
 (Level III)

 |||Crofoot M,Weir AJ, Pacemaker, External null.
 2018 Jan [PubMed PMID: 30137851]|